temporalio/cli/docs/workflow/describe.md

 ### describe

-Show information about a Workflow Execution
+Show information about a Workflow Execution.

 **--address**
 host:port for Temporal frontend service